mailtoharshit/awesome-heroku-commands/README.md

 ```

-##### Heroku’s HTTP routers distribute incoming requests for your application across your running web dynos
-##### So scaling an app’s capacity to handle web traffic involves scaling the number of web dynos
+###### Heroku’s HTTP routers distribute incoming requests for your application across your running web dynos.So scaling an app’s capacity to handle web traffic involves scaling the number of web dynos

 ```
 $ heroku ps:scale web+5